Smoking in Cars

 Smoking in a private vehicle when someone under the age of 18 is present became illegal in England and Wales on the 1st October 2015.

 The exposure of children to second-hand smoke in cars was reported on in the 2014 CHETS Wales 2 study.
 The researchers found that 3.6% of all children aged 10 and 11 in the sample, equating to 7.0% of children of smokers, reported having been in a car where someone was smoking the previous day, relative to the equivalent figures of 6.9% and 13.5% recorded in 2007.

-We worked with the British Lung Foundation and Fresh Start Wales to implement this historic piece of legislation.
-We supported the Welsh Government in their campaign to raise awareness of the change to the law.
-We’re pleased that our joint campaigning, backed up by public support, has led to the successful creation and implementation of this new law.
+We worked with the British Lung Foundation and Fresh Start Wales to implement this historic piece of legislation and supported the Welsh Government in their campaign to raise awareness of the change to the law.
+It is our joint campaigning, backed up by public support, that has led to the successful creation and implementation of this new law.

 About the law